DarinBeard/BigDaddy-CharacterManager/README.md

 ### **CREDITS**:
 The editor (fivem-appearance) was created by pedr0fontoura (https://github.com/pedr0fontoura/fivem-appearance)

-This manager has been tested to work with v1.3.1 (their fxmanifest says 1.3.0) at this time.
+This manager has been tested to work with the forked version at https://github.com/DarinBeard/fivem-appearance